 13. Have a night cup by the beach

 I cannot think of a better spot to enjoy a gin tonic with great music and company than El Patio de la Favorita, facing San Lorenzo beach.
-If you are lucky, you might get a chance to listen to a local DJ tunes or even a refreshing rock&roll band.
+If you are lucky, you might get a chance to listen to local DJ tunes or even a refreshing rock&roll band.

 14. Put on your dancing shoes